 Description

-Former townhouse, built around 1770, the front range added around 1780, partly converted to a shop by the early C19, then back to a private dwelling in the late C19.
-Used as an office in the 1950s, and then converted to a shop in the 1960s.
-In around 2017 the ground floor was subdivided into two retail units and a maisonette was created on the upper floors.
+This building, located at 8, 8a, and 8b Market Place, is a former townhouse constructed around 1770, with the front range added around 1780.
+It was partially converted into a shop by the early 19th century, reverted to a private dwelling in the late 19th century, used as an office in the 1950s, and then converted back to a shop in the 1960s.
+In approximately 2017, the ground floor was divided into two retail units, and a maisonette was created on the upper floors.

-MATERIALS: of red brick, rendered and whitewashed to the principal east elevation, with a pantile roof and brick stacks.
+The building is made of red brick, which is rendered and whitewashed on the main east elevation.
+It features a pantile roof and brick stacks and has a double-pile plan.

-EXTERIOR: of two storeys in five bays with a dormer attic, the centre of the ground floor has double-glazed doors flanked on each side by plate-glass display windows, all of late-C20 date.
-On the first floor, there are five six-over-six unhorned sashes, of which the three centre windows are slightly shallower than the end bay windows.
-The attic has three gabled dormers with three-over-three sashes, all installed in around 2017 as replacements for original dormers removed in the mid- to late C20.
-The double-pile roofs have internal gable-end stacks to the north and south.
-The left-hand return has an early-C21 plate glass door to the ground floor, a first-floor platband and two punched octagonal recesses in the gable head, that to the right-hand side (east) with a sundial gnomon.
-The rear range has C20 windows.
+The exterior consists of two storeys with five bays and a dormer attic.
+The centre of the ground floor has double-glazed doors flanked by plate-glass display windows, all dating from the late 20th century.
+On the first floor, there are five six-over-six unhorned sash windows, with the three centre windows being slightly shallower than those at the ends.
+The attic includes three gabled dormers with three-over-three sashes, which were installed around 2017 as replacements for original dormers removed in the mid- to late 20th century.
+The double-pile roofs have internal gable-end stacks on both the north and south sides.
+The left-hand return features an early 21st-century plate glass door at the ground floor, a first-floor platband, and two punched octagonal recesses in the gable head, with the right-hand side (east) having a sundial gnomon.
+The rear range has 20th-century windows.

-INTERIOR: the ground floor has been opened into an open-plan retail area.
+Inside, the ground floor has been opened up into an open-plan retail area.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.